-- Sign up to the Environment Agency Flood Warning service and the Met Office Weather Warning service - Encourage residents to sign up to the Environment Agency Flood Warning service and the Met Office Weather Warning service through the PC website, Hullavington Happenings Facebook Group and Hullavington News Summer edition - Identify and train a Flood Warden and Volunteers, including farmers - Check culverts and drains for blockages regularly - Any gully that, if blocked, would cause internal property flooding or standing water on a high speed road (60 mph) should be noted in the Community Flood Plan, the Area Highway Engineer advised and added to the priority gully service. - Residents of the parish should report blocked gullies via the MyWilts App. - The discretionary gully tanker can be requested by the parish to deal with gullies/sequence of gullies that do not require traffic control to undertake the emptying.
-Details of how to do this were sent to all the clerks.
+- Sign up to the Environment Agency Flood Warning service and the Met Office Weather Warning service. - Encourage residents to sign up to the Environment Agency Flood Warning service and the Met Office Weather Warning service through the PC website, Hullavington Happenings Facebook Group and Hullavington News Summer edition. - Consider appointing one or more trained Flood Wardens. - Check culverts and drains for blockages regularly. - Any gully that, if blocked, would cause internal property flooding or standing water on a high speed road (60 mph) should be noted in the Community Flood Plan, the Area Highway Engineer advised and added to the priority gully service. - Remind residents to report blocked gullies via the MyWilts App.